motilalgit/SE577/README.md

 6. Optionally, to create a public gist, click , then click Create public gist.
     Click Create secret Gist or Create public gist.

+### More details for the oAuth given in FinalRelease.md